heptarch/heptarch.github.io/drafts/entropy.md

 is the surprisal of the partition itself, with the binomial based on the number of ways of splitting up the string $w$ ($\vert w\vert - 1$ spaces to put $\vert I\vert - 1$ subword dividers) over the total number of ways, $2^{\vert w\vert - 1}$.
 We use the minimum over these because the attacker can choose the partition and get access to the corresponding chunking.

-We call this the *minimum cost parse*, and compute it via dynamic programming.
+We call this the *minimum surprisal*, and compute it via dynamic programming.
 The basic insight is that as we process the string, we can iteratively check if there are better ways to process the first $j$ characters:<pre><code>
-def min_cost_parse(w):
+def min_surprisal(w):
     """Cheapest decomposition of w."""
     n = len(w)
     best = [0.0] + [math.inf] * n        # best[j] = min bits to parse w[:j]